-Your employer can claim a tax deduction on any contributions they make on your behalf, including salary sacrifice contributions.
+Your employer can claim a tax deduction on any concessional contributions they make on your behalf, which includes the superannuation guarantee contribution and any salary sacrifice contributions.

-An individual can claim a tax deduction for further personal concessional contributions to superannuation provided they do not exceed the concessional cap limit after any employer contributions have been factored in.
+An individual can also claim a tax deduction for personal concessional contributions they make to superannuation provided the amount does not exceed the total concessional cap limit of $27,500 (2023/24) after any employer contributions have been factored in.

-You may be eligible to claim a tax deduction for personal superannuation contributions if you are under 75 years old – including if you are aged 65 to 74 years and meet the work test (having worked at least 40 hours during a consecutive 30-day period during the relevant financial year).
+You may be eligible to claim a tax deduction for personal superannuation contributions if you are under 67 years old.
+A tax deduction may also be made for those aged 67-75* if they meet the work test (i.e. having worked at least 40 hours during a consecutive 30-day period during the relevant financial year).

 On the following page, let’s look at the example of Judy.
 She earns $60,000 a year in income (split between work and other income sources).

-How much tax would she save if she makes a personal contribution to super of $20,000?
+How much tax would she save if she makes a personal concessional contribution to super of $20,000?